Fedihosting-Foundation-Forks/fep/fep/ef61/fep-ef61.md

 ### Inboxes and outboxes

 Servers and clients MUST use gateways to deliver activities to inboxes or outboxes.
-Servers specified in the `gateway` property of an actor object MUST accept POST requests to respective gateway URLs.
+Servers specified in the `gateways` property of an actor object MUST accept POST requests to respective gateway URLs.

 Example: